-In these positions you’ll build robotic solutions that improve manufacturing quality, quantity and productivity; you’ll manage, execute and troubleshoot electrical, robotic and automation equipment; and you’ll ensure that all robotic equipment is compliant with industry standards.
+In advanced manufacturing and robotics, you’ll help build robotic solutions that improve manufacturing quality, quantity and productivity; you’ll manage, execute and troubleshoot electrical, robotic and automation equipment; and you’ll ensure equipment is compliant with industry standards.

-Mechatronics engineering technology jobs in telecommunication and information services include roles such as high-voltage engineer, field or cable technician, networking technician, and more.
+Mechatronics jobs in telecommunication and information services include roles such as high-voltage technician, field or cable technician, networking technician, and more.
 Job responsibilities can include installing, maintaining and repairing mobile phones, computer networks, videoconferencing equipment, fiber-optic cables, electrical systems and more.

-You also may use knowledge of mechatronics engineering technology to improve clinical equipment, surgical procedures, rehabilitation strategies, micro-implants, prostheses and more.
+You can also use knowledge of mechatronics to improve clinical equipment, surgical procedures, rehabilitation strategies, micro-implants, prostheses and more.

-In today’s interconnected world where global delivery is an essential part of many businesses, mechatronics degree graduates are in demand to work in transportation and logistics.
+In today’s interconnected world where global delivery is an essential part of many businesses, people with skills in mechatronics are in demand to work in transportation and logistics.
 These careers involve working with custom-designed machines, powerful computing infrastructures, complex transportation processes and equipment, and more.
-In short, you’ll use comprehensive mechatronics knowledge to keep large companies up and running, and delivering customer satisfaction.
+In short, you’ll use comprehensive mechatronics knowledge to keep large companies up and running.